nens/threedi-docs/source/d_qgis_plugin.rst

 Works only for users with this module.
 Enables storing results in the cloud, automated postprocessing of waterdepth and water levels maps, time of arrival, flood hazard rating and damage estimations (only available in the Netherlands at the moment).
 Contact us at servicedesk@nelen-schuurmans.nl if you like to use this option and don't have access yet.

 When starting a new simulation, you need to define a name for the simulation.
 Other users within your organisation will see this.
 It can also be used to look up simulations later.
+Adding tags can clarify for other users what your simulation calculated.

 .. figure:: image/d_qgisplugin_apiclient_new_simulation.png
     :alt: Choose new simulation